prestonharberts/fedora-40-configuration/docs/tweaks.md

   - Window Focus: Focus on Hover
   - Raise Windows When Focused: On

-Move the `Grey-Top-Bar` theme to `.themes/` after following the instructions in `sf-font.md`, and change the following setting:
+Move the `invisible-top-bar` theme to `.themes/` after following the instructions in `sf-font.md`, and change the following setting:

 - Appearance
   - Themes